cuelang/cuelang.org/content/en/docs/concepts/logic.md

 simplifies reasoning about values for both humans and machines.

-It also forces formal rigor on the language, such as defining exactly what it means to be be optional, a default value, or null.
+It also forces formal rigor on the language, such as defining exactly what it means to be optional, a default value, or null.
 Making sure all values fit in a value lattice leaves no wiggle room.

 Finally, the combination of all this allows for many unique features,